cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Setting-Up-Simulation-Webots-Advanced.rst

 This is a continuation of the first part of the tutorial: :doc:`./Setting-Up-Simulation-Webots-Basic`.
 It is mandatory to start with the first part to set up the custom packages and necessary files.

+This tutorial is only compatible with version 2023.1.0 of ``webots_ros2`` and Webots R2023b.

 Tasks
 -----